-We Also Provide Private Process Serving Services throughout Oregon
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Oregon

 When you must deliver or pick up important court documents or have your urgent notification delivered in Oregon, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve

 any defendant, respondent, witness or adverse person in Oregon at any address and at any time needed.
 You can count on us to carry out your directives and connect with the subject of your matter.

 A.C.E.
 Authorized Process Servers travel extensively throughout Oregon and are available to assist you immediately.

 A.C.E.
 Oregon manages professional court document services in Oregon.
 Trials in Oregon courts are often held only after extensive pre-trial procedures that in more than 90% of

 cases lead to a default judgment.
 Territory outside of Oregon, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which

 substitute for a state court system, distinct from the ordinary federal court system.
 You can count on A.C.E. as thousands of other happy clients have for twenty years.
 Cases in Oregon courts

 begin in a trial court where lawsuits and criminal cases are filed and evidence is exchanged.
 Oregon State trial courts are usually located in a courthouse in one of the counties

 within Oregon.
 Even when state trial courts include more than one county in a judicial district, it isn't uncommon for the state trial court to hold regular sessions at each county seat